Quantifying Controversy in Social Media: Content

 \section{Content}

 In this section we explore alternative approaches to measuring controversy that use only the content of the discussion rather than the structure of user interactions.
 As such, these methods do not fit in the pipeline described in Section~\ref{sec:pipeline}.
 The question we address is ``does content help in measuring the controversy of a topic?''
 In particular, we test two types of features extracted from the content.
-The first, is a typical IR-inspired bag-of-words representation.
-The second instead is based on NLP tools for sentiment analysis.
+The first is a typical IR-inspired bag-of-words representation.
+The second involves sentiment-related features, extracted with NLP tools.